prog4biol/pfb2019/README.md

 #### Numeric Functions

-Here are a list of fuctions that take numbers as arguments.
+Here are a list of functions that take numbers as arguments.
 These use useful things like rounding.